bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current_display_limit 1

 Description:
-`XTP` extracts a specified number data in the visible processing buffer starting from llim.
+`XTP` extracts a specified number of data points in the visible processing buffer starting from llim.
 The left limit is specified in the current units of the buffer.
-If the left limit is omitted RNMR not prompt for it and will use the current left display limit.
+If the left limit is omitted RNMR will not prompt for it and will use the current left display limit.
 If the number of points to extract is not specified RNMR will not prompt for it and will extract a single point.
 All of the data outside of the specified points will be discarded.
 The size of the visible processing buffer will shrink to match the size of the extracted data points.
 ## XVAL
 Convert from point index to unit value